Blendify/blender-manual/trunk/blender_docs/manual/render/output/output.rst

    (e.g. ``image_##_test.png`` translates to ``image_01_test.png``).

    This settings expands :doc:`relative paths </data_system/files/relative_paths>`
-   where a ``//`` prefix represents the directory of the current blend file.
+   where a ``//`` prefix represents the directory of the current blend-file.
 Overwrite
    Overwrite existing files when rendering Placeholders